huggingface/blog/musicgen-inference.md

 Your browser does not support the audio element.
 </audio>

-Optionally, you can also condition the output with a melody.
+Optionally, you can also condition the output with an audio snippet i.e. generate a complimentary snippet which combines the text generated audio with an input audio.

 ```python
 from transformers import AutoProcessor, MusicgenForConditionalGeneration